mastodon/fediverse_auxiliary_service_provider_specifications/discovery/account_search/v0.1/account_search.md

 [RFC-5988](https://tools.ietf.org/html/rfc5988.html).
 This header MUST include the URL of the next page of results with a relation type (`rel`) of `next`.

+## Privacy Policy Information

+With the API specified above fediverse servers do share any personally identifiable or otherwise sensitive information with FASP per se.

+But they will probably send search terms entered by actual users of their platform to FASP.
+While these cannot be traced back to the user it might still be something worth noting in the privacy policy.

+Fediverse server administrators may add something along the lines of this to their privacy policy:

+> <server> sends search terms entered by users to a third-party search
+> service, <fasp>.
+This service returns relevant data from the fediverse
+> that <server> uses to improve search results.
+No user identifier or
+> other PII is shared with <fasp>. <fasp> cannot trace back search terms
+> to the user who entered them.